c4benni/petson/README.md

 For detailed explanation on how things work, check out the [documentation](https://nuxtjs.org).

+## Components

+Custom components are created and automatically imported using NuxtJS Component structure;
+This means a path like components/Button/index.vue will yield `<Button/>` and a path like components/Tables/Head will yield `<TableHead/>`.
+Read more about it [here](https://nuxtjs.org/docs/2.x/directory-structure/components).

+> Vuetify core components are kebab-cased e.g `<v-btn/>` while custom components are PascalCased eg `<Button/>`

 ## Special Directories

 You can create the following extra directories, some of which have special behaviors.
 Only `pages` is required; you can delete them if you don't want to use their functionality.